AnPophale/MITACS-GRI-2023-Research-Internship/README.md

 # MITACS GRI 2023 Summer Research Internship
 ### Fuzzy clustering based Partial Least Squares (PLS) modelling for microgel property prediction

 I was one of the top 1000 students from India selected for the MITACS Globalink Research Internship 2023 to pursue a fully funded summer research internship at McMaster University, Canada.
-I worked on data driven modelling for microgel property prediction under Prof. Prashant Mhaskar in the Department of Chemical Engieering at McMaster University The final project presentation is available [here](https://github.com/AnPophale/MITACS-GRI-2023-Research-Internship/blob/main/Project%20Presentation.pdf).
+I worked on data driven modelling for microgel property prediction under Prof. Prashant Mhaskar in the Department of Chemical Engineering at McMaster University The final project presentation is available [here](https://github.com/AnPophale/MITACS-GRI-2023-Research-Internship/blob/main/Project%20Presentation.pdf).
 A brief explanation of the project is given below:

 **What are microgels?**
-Microgels are colloidal gels, which are 3D cross linked polymers networks suspended in a solvent.
+Microgels are colloidal gels, which are 3D cross linked polymer networks suspended in a solvent.
 For this project, we model the properties of pH and temperature multiresponsive microgels which are used as drug carriers in drug delivery applications.
-The Volume Phase Transitiion Temperature (VPTT) is an important property of these microgels which is the temperature at which they undergo a swelling/de-swelling transition.
+The Volume Phase Transition Temperature (VPTT) is an important property of these microgels which is the temperature at which they undergo a swelling/de-swelling transition.

-It is difficult to predict such properties of microgels from first principles based models becuase of the complex dynamics, difficult to measure parameters and coupling between physical and chemical mechanisms affecting the VPTT.
-Hence, a latent variable based data driven approach is used to model the VPTT direclty in terms of the chemical composition used to synthesize the microgel which we call as the recipe.
+It is difficult to predict such properties of microgels from first principles based models because of the complex dynamics, difficult to measure parameters and coupling between physical and chemical mechanisms affecting the VPTT.
+Hence, a latent variable based data driven approach is used to model the VPTT directly in terms of the chemical composition used to synthesize the microgel which we call as the recipe.
 With such a model, a model inversion will allow us to predict the recipe for application tailored microgels.

 **Partial Least Squares Modelling:**
 Partial Least Squares (PLS) modelling is a latent variable based approach that projects both the independent and dependent variables onto a lower dimensional space.
 This approach generates two key components:
 * Loadings which are used to transform data between the original and latent spaces.
 * Scores which represent the data in this reduced latent space.

-The decomposition of the variables (X and Y) into scores (t,u) and the corresponding loadings (P,Q) is shown in Fig. 1 and the further explained in the following sections.The relation between the scores in the latent space is know as the inner PLS relation, while the relation between the original variables is known as the outer PLS relation.
+The decomposition of the variables (X and Y) into scores (t,u) and the corresponding loadings (P,Q) is shown in Fig. 1 and the further explained in the following sections.The relation between the scores in the latent space is known as the inner PLS relation, while the relation between the original variables is known as the outer PLS relation.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f1045041-356e-4c31-9576-d66306039f66" alt="Fig 1: Partial Least Squares approach" style="width: 40%;">